-Jan Snodgrass of The Excellent Horse based at LightHeart Farm in Marshall, Virginia has more than 35 years of effective, customized training experience.
+Jan Snodgrass of The Excellent Horse based at LightHeart Farm in Marshall, Virginia has 40 years of effective, customized training experience.
 Using world-renowned trainer Linda Tellington-Jones’ proven TTouch® methods, Jan combines body work, ground exercises, and innovative work under saddle to resolve:

 Lack of Balance

 The behavior and training difficulties people experience with horses primarily come from fear, pain, fear of pain, poor communication, and lack of fun.
 Jan uses: